Anthonykung/Doorgy/docs/io/README.md

 This portion of the project includes IR motion sensors and 5mm LEDs.

-The IR sensors (HC-SR501) is used to detect pet movements from inside and outside the door.
-The IR sensor will be used to send control signal to a single board computer (Raspberry Pi Zero WH) to be processed and activate the servo motors to open the door.
+The IR sensors (HC-SR501) are used to detect pet movements from inside and outside the door.
+The IR sensor will be used to send the control signal to a single board computer (Raspberry Pi Zero WH) to be processed and activate the servo motors to open the door.

 The 5mm LEDs are used to indicate the condition of the system.
-A green LED indicate the system is operating with sufficient power.
+A green LED indicates the system is operating with sufficient power.
 A blue LED is used to indicate network connectivity.
 A red LED is used to indicate if the door has been locked.
 And a yellow LED is used to report errors.
-A 5mm LED has a current rating of 20mA, to protect the LED from the Raspberry Pi 5V voltage supply, a 250Ω resistor is require for each of them.
+A 5mm LED has a current rating of 20mA, to protect the LED from the Raspberry Pi 5V voltage supply, a 250Ω resistor is required for each of them.
 This value is calculated by the formula ***V = IR*** where the resistor value can be found by dividing the voltage (5V) by the current (20mA) which gives 250Ω.

 ## Schematic